codio/knowledge/source/students/courses/navigate-student-dashboard.rst

 Use left navigation menu to access the different areas of the UI:

 - **STUDY** - Provides a link to access your **Courses**.
-- **BUILD** - Provides links to accesss project tools and our professional IDE.
+- **BUILD** - Provides links to access project tools and our professional IDE.
 - **HELP** - Provides links to our customer service team and our help documentation.

 Courses